 Ready to start flying bigger planes?
 A multi-engine rating is a must-have for any pilot pursuing a career in aviation.
 With your multi rating you can start building hours to meet airline multi-engine minimums.

-Planning on Flying Twin Engines or More?
+Planning on Flying Twin Engines?
 Time for Some Multi-Engine Training.

-- 10 hrs. of flight instruction in Thrust Flight’s Piper Seminole
+- 10 hrs. of flight instruction in one of Thrust Flight’s Piper Seminoles

 - 5 hrs. personalized ground instruction